 Mental Health Service User Involvement

-To co-ordinate and promote the active involvement of people who have experience of mental health conditions in planning, shaping and evaluating services in the statutory sector.
+To co-ordinate and promote the active involvement of people who have experience of mental health challenges in planning, delivering and evaluating mental health services and supports.

 - Establish and sustain relationships with groups of people to develop reference groups/panels across Dundee

-- Co-ordinate a range of strategies to involve people in shaping the planning and development of services at local level
+- Co-ordinate a range of strategies to involve people in planning, delivering, and reviewing services at local level

 - Build the capacity of people to be involved and provide direct support for people when representing issues on relevant strategic planning and service development agendas

-- Develop means of communication to engage with people who are socially isolated or hard to reach
+- Develop means of communication to engage with people who are socially isolated or experience barriers to involvement

 - Work effectively with partnerships of key organisations at local level to promote involvement